 Remote registration is operational for Arizona sports bettors.
-AZ sportsbooks allow players to register, deposit funds, and place bets from anywhere in-state.
+AZ sports betting sites allow players to register, deposit funds, and place bets from anywhere in-state.

-Both online platforms and retail locations require Arizona sports bettors to have both feet on the ground in the Grand Canyon State.
-Specifically, online providers use geofencing software to pinpoint the exact location of those looking to place a bet at an in-state sportsbook.
+Both online platforms and retail locations require sports bettors to have both feet on the ground in the Grand Canyon State.
+Arizona betting sites use geofencing software to pinpoint the exact location of those looking to place a bet at an in-state sportsbook.

 If you’ve wandered into Nevada, for example, you’ll no longer be able to place a bet with an Arizona sportsbook.

 Retail sportsbooks will open in and around pro sports facilities in Arizona.
 FanDuel Sportsbook has already opened its doors at Footprint Center, home of the Phoenix Suns.
 Up to 10 tribal casinos will feature physical locations as well.